WHAT IS GIANT PAPILLARY CONJUNCTIVITIS?

-Conjunctivitisis an inflammation or infection of the conjunctiva – the pink mucous membrane lining the eyelids and the structures of the eye.
+Conjunctivitis is an inflammation or infection of the conjunctiva -- the pink mucous membrane lining the eyelids and the outer structures of the eye.

-Giant papillary conjunctivitis,also known as GPC, is a condition of the conjunctiva in which the structures known as papillae (glands) become very large in the upper lid.
-In severe cases, the enlargement of papillae is accompanied by itching and mucus discharge.
+Giant papillary conjunctivitis, also known as GPC, is a condition of the conjunctiva in which the structures known as papillae (glands) in the upper lid become enlarged.
+Often, the enlarged papillae are accompanied by itching and mucus discharge.
 IT IS NOT CONTAGIOUS.
+It is not an infection.
+Protein coating and lipid deposits on soft lenses are common causes of GPC.
+With the increased use of daily disposable lenses, GPC is much less common.

 WHAT CAUSES GPC?